Welcome to this collection: The Relentless.

-In 2021, I created "The Relentless" where I picture people that have social malfunctions and disorders which drive them to commit crime.
-The tragedy of their lives and the paths in which they have crossed in the lives of others, are the impulsive elements that compel me to create this series.
+As a creator, one thing that calls my attention is the man and its precarious conditions.
+So, mental sickness, pathological behaviour, forensics… are some topics I explore in this series.
+I picture people that have social malfunctions and disorders which drive them to commit crime.
+The tragedy of their lives and the paths in which they have crossed in the lives of others are the impulsive elements that compel me to create this series.

 My work in this collection isn't an apology for crime, it's my interpretation of the criminal phenomenon.

-My Art Initial Resources
+My Initial Resources

-My Art for Sale (Payments only through PayPal)
+My Art for Sale

 My Social Media

 Visit my Body of Art

 Thank you for visiting and reading this section: The Relentless.